GolfTEC: Partnership with Golf Digest Online

 In May 2018, Golf Digest Online (GDO), the largest online / offline golf conglomerate in Japan, expanded its partnership with GOLFTEC.

 The agreement centered on GDO's US entity, GDO Sports, Inc. acquiring majority interest in GOLFTEC with plans to merge the strengths of both companies to further grow the business globally.
-Existing GOLFTEC leadership remained in place to drive expansion and operational excellence.
+Existing GOLFTEC leadership remained in place.

 Publicly traded on the Tokyo Stock Exchange and with 550 employees, GDO previously held a minority stake in GOLFTEC, operating 10 franchised training centers in Japan since opening its first in the upscale Roppongi district of Tokyo in 2012.

-On the partnership, Nobuya “Mike” Ishizaka, Chairman and CEO of GDO, stated: “We are connecting the world through golf and GOLFTEC’s global presence and effectiveness with students are tremendous assets to achieve this vision.
-Helping golfers around the globe to play better and enjoy the game is vital for the success of the golf industry, and so GOLFTEC will be an impactful addition to our group.”